thedevd/techBlog/springboot/microservices/README.md

   > docker pull openzipkin/zipkin-slim
   ```
   ```
-  > docker run -d -p 9411:9411 openzipkin/zipkin-slim
+  > docker run -d -p 9411:9411 -e RABBIT_ADDRESSES=localhost:5672 -e RABBIT_USER=guest -e RABBIT_PASSWORD=guest --name openzipkin openzipkin/zipkin-slim
   ```
   Once the Zipkin server is started you can go to http://localhost:9411/ to view the Zipkin Server UI Dashboard.
+We are passing the rabbitMQ related environment variables so that zipkin can listen on RabbitMQ and recieve the log trace information sent by application's components.

 #### 3. Configure the components to export log trace to zipkin server
 * To export trace to zipkin server over RabbitMQ instead HTTP, add the `zipkin client` and `spring rabbit` dependency in the application's component.
 (If you use spring-kafka, and set `spring.zipkin.sender.type: kafka`, your app will send traces to a Kafka broker).